Electronic Code Book

 By swapping blocks around

 A more complicated way to bypass this is to swap data around.
-We can make the assumption that the application will use an SQL query to retrieve information from the user based on his username.
+We can make the assumption that the application will use a SQL query to retrieve information from the user based on their username.
 For some databases, when using the type of data VARCHAR (as opposed to BINARY for example), the following will give the same result:

 SELECT * FROM users WHERE username='admin';